CygLiDAR/CL-D1A0-ros/README.md

-# CL-D1A0-ros
+# cl-d1a0-ros
-CL-D1A0-ros is a ROS package, which is designed to visualize 2D/3D distance dataset in real-time.
+cl-d1a0-ros is a ROS package, which is designed to visualize 2D/3D distance dataset in real-time.
 For more details in the 2D/3D ToF LiDAR, please visit http://www.cygbot.com

-## How to build CL-D1A0 ros package
+## How to build this package
 ### Preparation
 1) Clone this project to your catkin's workspace
 2) Run catkin_make